 The Charging Manager interprets the result of the evaluation as a "wish" of the charging station for a certain charging power.
 This is distributed to the charging vehicles according to the available charging power.

-With this system, for example, you can only allow charging within certain times:
+For example, you can allow charging only within certain times with this system:

 Rule 1: Time: From 8:00 to 12:00 "In percent" 100